 In addition, a lease addendum also provides both the tenant and the landlord some flexibility.
 Since the addendum is separate from the original agreement, the tenant can always choose which addenda to sign and which one to ignore.
 This also makes them agree on the addendum that is necessary and relevant.

 Also, an addendum is meant to offer additional protection to a lease agreement.
-Therefore, the more the lease addendum signed, the more protected and prepared both parties are should anything get amess.
+Therefore, the more the lease addendum is signed, the more protected and prepared both parties are should anything get amess.

 How to Write a Lease Addendum

 Creating a lease addendum requires some special know-how.
-Remember, you are getting into an agreement that must be adhered to the later.
+Remember, you are getting into an agreement that must be adhered to later.
 Therefore, if you are green in drafting one, you can go ahead and download our free lease addendum templates.
 By downloading our templates, you’ll find the whole process of creating a lease addendum easy and fast.
-Alongside with our templates, the following guide will help you customize your addendum like a pro.
+Alongside our templates, the following guide will help you customize your addendum like a pro.